Rome, 1927 – Todi, 2005

-In 1960, Dorazio received the Venice Biennale prize and embarked on a series of formative journeys to France, where he met Braque, Arp, Léger, Magnelli and Le Corbusier, and to the United States, where he started frequenting major artists from the New York School such as Hans Richter, Robert Motherwell, Willem De Kooning and Jackson Pollock.
+In this same period, he embarked on a series of formative journeys to France, where he met Braque, Arp, Léger and Le Corbusier, and to the United States, where he started frequenting the studios of major artists from the New York School, such as Hans Richter, Robert Motherwell, Willem De Kooning and Jackson Pollock.